RedefiningReality/Cheatsheets/README.md

-# Offence Cheatsheets and Guides
+# Cheat Sheets and Guides
 A collection of all my personal cheat sheets and certification exam guides as I progress through my career in offensive security

 ### Cheat Sheets